mountaindust/Planktos/README.md

-# Plankton and Tiny Insect Agent Based Model Framework
+# Planktos Agent Based Model Framework

-This project focuses on building a framework for ABMs of plankton and tiny insects.
-It is in no way ready or suitable for public consumption.
+This project focuses on building a framework for ABMs of plankton and tiny insects, or other small entities whose effect on the surrounding flow can be considered negligable.
+Work is ongoing.

 ### Dependencies
 - Python 3.5+
 - numpy/scipy
 - matplotlib
-- vtk (to get this under Anaconda, run `conda install -c menpo vtk=7.0.0 vtk` for Python 3.5 or `conda install -c clinicalgraphics vtk=7.1.0 vtk` for Python 3.6)
-*Currently, VTK for Python 3.5+ appears to be broken on Mac OSX.
-We are looking for a work-around.*
+- vtk
 - pytest (if running tests)

 You will also need a Python 2.7 environment with numpy and VisIt installed to convert IBAMR data into vtk data.